How Did We Get Land-Grant Colleges?

 In the recent Cato Institute book Unprofitable Schooling [2] both Richard Vedder and I write about the Morrill Land-Grant Act.
 In his chapter Rich counters the myth that the act ”transformed the basic nature of American society” by fueling its productivity.[3]
 In my chapter, I investigate why the Morrill Act happened in the first place.[4]

-I became involved in this project thanks to Henry Manne, a pioneer in the field of law and economics.
+I became involved in this project thanks to the late Henry Manne, a pioneer in the field of law and economics.
 Decades ago, he wrote an incisive article about nineteenth-century religious colleges, which he called “consumption goods” for religious-minded trustees.
 That is, the founders of such schools were carrying out their vision of teaching students religion; they were not responding to a demand by students for religious education.

 In recent years Manne went back to thinking about higher education (thanks to a couple of Liberty Fund conferences).
 The land-grant universities bothered him because he was sure that they did not arise out of an idealistic concern of any sort.
 In a 2014 paper, Manne pointed out that the United States was rapidly industrializing well before 1862.
 So, he asked, “Who educated all the engineers, architects, chemists, metallurgists, financiers, accountants, lawyers, and other specialists necessary to operate such a ‘[complex industrial] system?”[5]